 Take some time thinking these over, and hopefully one of those answers gives you an idea to pursue!

-- Live a life that reflects your skills and expertise as a life coach.
+#2 – Live a life that reflects your coach skillsets

 If you and your life don’t appear to be successful, no one will trust that you can make them successful.